EnterpriseDB/terraform-provider-biganimal/docs/resources/cluster.md

 - `size` (String) Size of the volume.
 It can be set to different values depending on your volume type and properties.
 - `volume_properties` (String) Volume properties in accordance with the selected volume type.
 - `volume_type` (String) Volume type.
 For Azure: "azurepremiumstorage" or "ultradisk".
 For AWS: "gp3", "io2", or "io2-block-express".
+For Google Cloud: only "pd-ssd".

 Optional: